MrSnifo/Pixels-sous-pression/README.md

 # Pixels-sous-pression
-Optimized image loading for web apps using advanced compression algorithms, enhancing performance and user experience.
-Developed for the *La Nuit de l'Info Challenge 2024*.
-Includes detailed documentation on the algorithms and performance improvements.
+Optimized image loading for web apps by converting images to WebP using Pillow, enhancing performance and user experience.
+Developed for the La Nuit de l'Info Challenge 2024

 ![screenshot](images/overview.png)